benitomartin/cryptocurrencies/README.md

 - **taker_buy_volume**: Volume of the quote asset bought by market takers during the period
 - **taker_buy_quote_volume**: Volume of the base asset bought by market takers during the period

+To ensure a comprehensive and accurate dataset, the following actions were taken:

+- Identification and handling of missing data points and their corresponding values
+- Utilization of interpolation to fill in the gaps with the mean values

+Upon obtaining the complete dataset (saved under `BTCUSDT_final_clean.csv`), the primary focus shifted towards the analysis of the closing prices.
+It was noted that in both 2020 and 2022, the cryptocurrency market experienced two significant crashes attributed to the impact of the COVID pandemic and the collapse of FTX exchange.

 <p align="center">